xyvs/Library-App/README.md

 ## Usage

-Visit http://localhost:8000/ to use the app as a non registered user.
+Visit localhost:8000 to use the app as a non registered user.

-To use the app as an admin login with the credentials admin:admin into http://localhost:8000/accounts/login/.
+To use the app as an admin login with the credentials you introduce before into localhost:8000/accounts/login/.

 ## Screenshots